 Special Notes

-Where teachers have Principal permission to use their own cars/private buses to carry students, a “Car/Bus Excursion” form is to be given to students and signed by parent/guardian and returned to organising teacher prior to departure.
+Where teachers have Principal permission to use their own cars/private buses to carry students, a “Car/Bus Excursion” form is to be given to students and signed by the parent/guardian and returned to organising teacher prior to departure.
 Such vehicles MUST HAVE FULL COMPREHENSIVE INSURANCE cover that is indemnified with the Crown.

 No students are allowed to go to the toilets by themselves.